CST BLOG: Lab Expectations

 Part one of this series described the importance of including proper controls to your protocols.
 In Part 2 we discussed how chromatin preparation affects the final outcome of the experiment.
 Now, let's take a minute to consider the immunoprecipitating antibody.

-Antibodies that are not highly specific to the target of interest may bind unpredictably and increase the background noise; and this may make it more difficult to detect less abundant or lower stability interactions.
+Antibodies that are not highly specific to the target of interest may bind unpredictably and increase the background noise, and this may make it more difficult to detect less abundant or lower stability interactions.

-Your antibody should meet these criteria:
+Your antibody should meet the following criteria.

-It should be target specific:
+It should be target-specific:

 • The antibody should demonstrate expected expression in positive/negative control cell lines, knockout cells, or siRNA-treated cells.